mesonbuild/meson/docs/markdown/Machine-files.md

 ## Loading multiple machine files

 Native files allow layering (cross files can be layered since meson 0.52.0).
-More than one native file can be loaded, with values from a previous file being overridden by the next.
-The intention of this is not overriding, but to allow composing native files.
+More than one file can be loaded, with values from a previous file being overridden by the next.
+The intention of this is not overriding, but to allow composing files.
 This composition is done by passing the command line argument multiple times:

 ```console